NickStrupat/EntityFramework.Triggers/README.md

 <strong>To use with closed inheritance hierarchies, such as ASP.NET Identity's `IdentityDbContext` class, I've introduced a set of extension methods which work without having to inherit from `DbContextWithTriggers<>` and `EntityWithTriggers<>`.
 Usage example for this case is at the bottom.</strong>

-This version targets the latest .NET and Entity Framework versions.

-For .NET 4.0 and EF5, check out https://github.com/NickStrupat/EntityFrameworkCodeFirstTriggers (NuGet link in that repository's README)

 ## Usage

     class Program {